Trump’s wild claims test limits of Republican loyalty

 “Other Republicans did speak up,” he noted, “but certainly not enough of them.”

+“The total lack of action from virtually all of the ‘2024 GOP hopefuls’ is pretty amazing,” he tweeted.
+“They have a perfect platform to show that they’re willing & able to fight but they will cower to the media mob instead.”

-Some Trump allies viewed former United Nations ambassador Nikki Haley’s initial response as a political obituary of sorts for the president.
-She thanked Trump on Twitter for helping to deliver “conservative victories” up and down the ballot and predicted that “truth will prevail.”
+Several quickly raised their voices, including former South Carolina Gov. Nikki Haley, who served as Trump’s ambassador to the United Nations, though some Trump allies saw Haley’s statement on Twitter thanking Trump for helping to deliver “conservative victories” up and down the ballot as reading too much like a political obituary of sorts for the president.

-It was a similarly muted defense from Missouri Sen. Josh Hawley, another Trump ally in the 2024 conversation.
-He avoided embracing some of Trump’s most outlandish claims but vowed to introduce legislation to address some of the president’s concerns about transparency during an appearance on Fox News.
+Missouri Sen. Josh Hawley, another Trump ally in the 2024 conversation, avoided embracing some of Trump’s most outlandish claims, but vowed to introduce new “election integrity” legislation to address some of the complaints Trump’s campaign has raised.

 “You can’t stop the count in one state and decide you want the count to continue in another state,” Blunt told reporters.
 “That might be how you’d like to see the system work but that’s not how the system works.”